 Vendor risk assessment is part of vendor risk management (VRM).
-The VRM lifecycle consists of supplier identification, risk assessment, risk mitigation, continuous monitoring, and supplier onboarding.
-It’s also sometimes called supplier risk management, although both terms drive at the same basic idea: how companies manage their ongoing commitments with suppliers
+The VRM life cycle involves supplier identification, risk assessment, supplier onboarding, risk mitigation, and continuous monitoring.
+It’s also sometimes called supplier risk management, although both terms drive at the same basic idea: how companies manage their third-party relationships.

 Determine Which Risks Concern You

-Before analyzing your suppliers, take a step back and consider the most critical threats to your company.
-Cybersecurity, financial, regulatory, reputational, business continuity, and many other types of hazards are all possible.
+Before analyzing your suppliers, consider the most critical threats to your company.
+Cybersecurity, financial, regulatory, business continuity, and reputational risks are all considerations.

 The specific risks you choose to track will depend on your organization and the objectives of your VRM program.
-Many businesses do not keep track of all possible hazards.
-Advanced vendor risk management tools can be more specific about the types of risks they track, giving you a better picture of your company’s overall risk exposure to third parties.
+Many organizations don’t keep track of all potential hazards, because not all hazards pose the same threat to you.
+(Some will pose no risk to you at all.)
+Advanced vendor risk management tools can be more specific about the risks they track, giving you a better picture of your company’s overall risk exposure from third parties.

 Automate Your Vendor Assessment Process

-As with any repeatable process, you can automate the actions in those vendor risk evaluations.
-Review internal procedures to identify areas of your evaluation workflow that can be performed automatically.
+You can automate the actions in those vendor risk evaluations.
+Review internal procedures to identify areas of your evaluation workflow and checklists that can be performed automatically.

-Examples of automation include automatically flagging risks, assigning risk owners, and triggering reassessments based on a newly identified risk or expiring contract.
-Automation can be used to send out and collect due diligence questionnaires for each of your suppliers.
+Examples of automation include automatic flagging of risks, assigning risk owners, and triggering reassessments based on a new risk or expiring contract.
+In addition, your company can use automation to send out and collect due diligence questionnaires for each supplier.

-Automating these activities in your vendor risk management software provides myriad benefits.
+Why automation?
+Because automating these activities eliminates tedious and manual tasks.
 Workflows and audit trails are appropriately documented.
-Assessments and questionnaires are saved systematically and electronically.
-All of this information should be easy to search for and access within the software program.
+Assessments and questionnaires are saved and tallied electronically.
+All this information is accessible and searchable within the software program.

 Make Responding to Assessments Easy for Suppliers

-Getting a supplier to respond to an assessment can be a laborious process, so consider how you can make the process easier for your suppliers.
-Questionnaires should be straightforward and simple without sacrificing the quality of information.
-Be available to guide vendors through the process in cases where they don’t have a lot of experience doing these types of assessments.
+Getting a supplier to respond to an assessment can be laborious, so consider how you can make the process easier for your suppliers.
+Questionnaires should be straightforward without sacrificing the quality of information.
+Be available to guide vendors through the process, especially if they have little experience doing these types of assessments.

 It is in your best interests to assure that your suppliers feel supported so they’ll give you honest and accurate feedback.

-Once you’ve onboarded a vendor, keeping tabs on its security is only just beginning.
+Once you’ve onboarded a vendor, keeping tabs on its security is only the beginning.
 You’ll need to send self-assessment questionnaires, obtain penetration testing results, continually update your vendor data, and more.
-And you’ll need to always be on top of changes in real-time.
-Otherwise, your own organization’s security and compliance could be in danger.
+And you need to be on top of changes in real-time; otherwise, your own organization’s security and compliance could be in danger.

-Using ZenGRC risk management software to manage your third-party vendors takes the hassle out of vendor risk management.
-Continuous monitoring features assure that you’re always on top of things.
-ZenGRC streamlines workflows so you don’t have to manage reminders manually.
+Using ZenRisk risk management software to manage your third-party vendors takes the hassle out of vendor risk management.
+Continuous monitoring features ensure that you’re always on top of things.
+In addition, ZenRisk streamlines workflows, so you don’t have to manage reminders manually.
 It will even send out questionnaires and tally the results as they come in.

-Schedule a demo today to see how ZenGRC can help you to automate your VRM program!
+Schedule a demo today to see how ZenRisk can help you automate your VRM program!